pixelated/pixelated-user-agent/README.md

 ## Developer Setup On Native OS

-Please ensure that you have an email user from your preferred leap provider ([How to](#registering-with-a-leap-provider)).
+Please ensure that you have an email user from your preferred leap provider (Step 3).
 Details for developer installations [on OSX](#on-osx) and [Debian distributions](#on-debian-distributions) are explained below.
 In case of any issues, please ping us on IRC ([#pixelated on irc.freenode.net](irc://irc.freenode.net/pixelated)), we will be available to help you from there.